 (c) Calculation Agent.
 The Calculation Agent is Party A.

 (d) Credit Support Documents.
-Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: Guaranty dated as of the date hereof by El Paso Energy Corporation in favor of Party A as beneficiary thereof in the form attached hereto as Exhibit A
+Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: Guaranty dated as of the date hereof by El Paso Energy Corporation in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A

 (e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, none, and (ii) Credit Support Provider means in relation to Party B, El Paso Energy Corporation.